nmartinkova/diemr/README.md

 <!-- badges: end -->

-*diemr* implements the **Diagnostic Index Expectation Maximization (diem) algorithm** for **genome polarization**.
-It estimates which alleles of **SNP markers** belong to either side of a barrier to gene flow, co-estimates individual assignment, and infers barrier strength and divergence.
-These tools are designed for studies of **hybridization**, **speciation**, and population divergence, and extend the methods described in Baird et al. (2023)
+*diemr* implements the **Diagnostic Index Expectation Maximization (diem) algorithm** for **genome polarization** in `R`.
+It estimates which alleles of single nucleotide variant (SNV) sites belong to either side of a barrier to gene flow, co-estimates individual assignment, and infers barrier strength and divergence.
+These tools are designed for studies of **hybridization**, **speciation**, and population divergence, and extend the methods described in Baird et al. (2023) Genome polarisation for detecting barriers to geneflow. *Methods in Ecology and Evolution 14*, 512-528 <doi:10.1111/2041-210X.14010>.
+For the original algorithm description and implementations in `Python` and `Mathematica`, see the *diem* repository at <https://github.com/StuartJEBaird/diem>.
-<doi:10.1111/2041-210X.14010>.

 ## Installation